ashishat763/WPF-FlickrView/README.md

 ## Technical Details
 1. Windows Application(.exe) utilizing WPF
-2. FlickrViewTest is the unit test project.
+2. FlickrViewTest is the unit tests project.
 Uses MStest and Rhino Mocks.
 3. AppVeyor(.yml) is used as the CI/CD tool.
-4. The binary(FlickrView.exe) is pushed to an S3 instance after unit tests are executed.
+4. The binary(FlickrView.exe) is pushed to an Amazon S3 instance after unit tests are executed.
 5. Clone the repo in your local and build the solution.
 Feel free to use the code as you deem fit. :)

 ## Functional Details